Totally Random: About

 The first of its kind, Totally Random introduces a brand-new interactive form of television along with a safe and creative social networking website aimed at kids aged 7 to 11.
 The series turns traditional broadcasting on its side by introducing the next generation of kids to digital media and putting their creations in the spotlight, establishing a partnership between the producer and the viewer to create content for the TV series rather than going the traditional route where content creation is the exclusive domain of the producer.
 The result is a greater sense of ownership for the viewer and more fresh, relevant and timely content being produced.

 It is an online entertainment experience where kids can express themselves without limitations or expectations.
 The proprietary technology that drives the website allows individual creativity, innovation and imagination while sharing the experience with a larger, social network of kids.

-The innovative site features a huge library of random elements; supplying kids with raw materials like still images, text, audio, and video, to help them build the coolest, craziest digital creations ever imagined.
-From these original Seeds, kids can edit the images with our online editor and media library and then pass it on to the Totally Random community.
-The key to the website is its ability to bring together kids from across the country and around the world as they work on building these digital creations we call SnowBalls.
+The site features a huge library of random elements; supplying kids with raw materials like still images, text, audio, and video, to help them build their digital creations.

 How It Works

-Using the large library of random elements referred to as Seeds, and the website’s photo editor, kids build digital works of art called SnowBalls.
-The coolest, most tagged and innovative SnowBalls move to the top and are featured in the Totally Random TV series.
-Presented by energetic hosts Ryley, Jayden, and Mason, the episodes encompass crazy adventures and random comedy skits performed by the TR Kids, Grant, Jason, and Umu.
-Every episode provides a showcase for the best user-created content, while setting the stage for the seeds and themes of the next episode’s challenges and tasking the audience to come up with cool new content, all the while creating new materials for the kids to use in their next SnowBall.
+Using the library of random elements referred to as Seeds, and the website’s photo editor, kids build digital digital creations called SnowBalls.
+SnowBalls with the most tags move to the top and are featured in the Totally Random TV series.
+Presented by energetic hosts Ryley, Jayden, and Mason, the episodes encompass adventures and random comedy skits performed by the TR Kids, Grant, Jason, and Umu.
+Every episode features user-created content, while setting the stage for the seeds and themes of the next episode’s challenges and tasking the audience to come up with content, all the while creating new materials for the kids to use in their next SnowBall.